Need to know

 Running a heater and a fan might sound doubly expensive, but the opposite is actually true.
 Fans are far cheaper to run than hungry heaters (by a lot) and reverse mode means your heater has to do far less work to maintain a constant temperature.

-When the fan was turned on in reverse mode, the heater's power consumption to get the same temp dropped to 0.70kW.
+When the fan was turned on in reverse mode, the heater's power consumption to get the same temperature dropped to 0.70kW.
 Importantly, the fan itself used just 0.009kW.

 So the heater and fan's total power consumption is less than half used by the heater alone, which can make quite a difference to your bill over time.
 Here's the heatmap showing how the fan circulates hot air near the ceiling more evenly.

-In short, using a ceiling fan in reverse mode – in combination with a heater –significantly reduces the power you need to maintain a comfortable room temp, thereby lowering your heating bill.
+In short, using a ceiling fan in reverse mode – in combination with a heater –significantly reduces the power you need to maintain a comfortable room temperature, thereby lowering your heating bill.

 How to tell if your fan has reverse mode

 According to Denis, most fans these days have reverse mode – the issue can be getting to the switch.